-To determine the existing baseline ambient air quality status within the project site on 3, December 2019, 8-hours of working period air pollutants level, which include dust (PM10 and PM2.5) and gases (SO2, NO2) were measured at the selected site using the AQM-09 air monitoring station.
-To reveal the existing status of baseline air quality, the average ambient air qualities measured were compared with National Environmental Quality (Emission) Guideline.
-The measurement location point is situated at latitude 16°54'27.02" N and longitude 96°03'35.27" E.
+To determine the existing baseline ambient air quality status within the project site on 27, May 2019, 24-hours of working period air pollutants level, which include dust (PM10 and PM2.5) and gases (CO, CO2, SO2, NO2) were measured at the selected site using the OCEANUS AQM-09 air monitoring station.
+To reveal the existing status of baseline air quality, the average ambient air qualities measured were compared with National Environmental Quality (Emission) Guideline and international ambient air quality standard (NAAQS, ACGIH) guidelines.
+The measurement location point is situated at latitude 16°54'38.3"N and longitude 96°03'59.3"E.

-It was observed that the air quality of SO2 concentration level is within the limit of NEQ (emission) guideline but particulate matter (PM10, PM2.5) and gases level of Nitrogen Dioxide (NO2) are also within the National Environmental Quality (Emission) Guideline.
-[4]
+It was observed that the air quality of NO2, O3, CO, SO2 concentration levels and particulate matters (PM10 and PM2.5) within the National Environmental Quality (Emission) Guideline.[3]

-Table 4-3 Observed Air Quality Results
+Table 4-3 Observed air quality results